Natural-language STR record capture

 Pricing

 Pricing scales by property count and team size.
-Every plan starts with a 7-day free trial — full access, no credit card required to start.
-Renews at the listed monthly or annual price you select until canceled.
-Cancel anytime in Manage Billing.
-Plus applicable US sales tax.
-Available to US residents only.
+Every plan starts with a 714-day free trial — no credit card required.
+Cancel anytime.

 Monthly